 Pursuing Compensation From the Hit-and-Run Driver

-If the police discover the identity of the hit-and-run driver, you may make a car insurance claim or file a personal injury lawsuit against that individual for damages.
+If the police discover the identity of the hit-and-run driver, you may make a car insurance claim or file a Miami personal injury lawsuit against that individual for damages.
 This applies if you suffered serious injuries in the accident.

 We Can Help You File an Accident Claim